jwilk-archive/quotable-debian/quotable-debian.rst

    clearly an alternative we could consider, for example.

    I intend for ia64 to be released stable with woody.
-I would love for the ia32 user space "problem" to be resolved cleanly by then, but I'm not expecting miracles.
+I would love for the ia32 user space “problem” to be resolved cleanly by then, but I'm not expecting miracles.
 If I have to hack something interim while waiting for a general solution to be implemented, I can probably live with that.